 The District of Columbia American Job Center can help you find a new job, transition into something new, expand your skills, or even explore a new career.
 Find a location nearest you.

 Radon is a naturally occurring, invisible, odorless gas that comes from deposits of uranium in soil, rock and water.
 Prolonged exposure to elevated levels of radon can be harmful when found in homes.

-District residents can obtain a free radon test kit by calling the radon hotline at (202) 535-2302 or by submitting a free radon test kit request online form.
+District residents can obtain a free radon test kit by calling the radon hotline at (202) 535-2302 or by submitting request a free radon test kit.

 Radon is a radioactive decay product of radium, which is itself a decay product of uranium.
 Uranium and radium are both common elements in the soil.
 It is harmlessly dispersed in outdoor air, but when trapped in buildings, can be harmful, especially at elevated levels.

 Warm air rises.
 When this happens in your home, the rising air creates a vacuum in the lower areas of the house.
 Nature abhors a vacuum, so something must rush in to fill it.
 In the case of your home, air seeps in from the soil around and under the house, and some air is sucked in through openings (cracks, doors, windows) on the lower levels.
 Radon gas enters the same way air and other soil gases enter the home; through cracks in the foundation floor or walls, hollow-block walls, and openings around floor drains, pipes and sump pumps.

 Where is radon found?